 Music - Music Composition

-Entering master's students typically majored in Composition as an undergraduate student and have several works for different types of ensembles or media in their portfolio.
+Entering master's students typically have an undergraduate degree in Composition and have a varied portfolio of several works for different types of ensembles or media.

 Point of Pride